department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/outreach-and-events/research/research-plan.md

 ### Prepare

 * Pilot participant email: Dave Sukharan (dave.sukharan@adhocteam.us)
-* Date and time of pilot session: Nov 19 or 22 at time TBD
+* Date and time of pilot session: Nov 29 or 30 at time TBD

 ### Research sessions
-Nov 29 - Dec 2, 2021
+Dec 1 - Dec 6, 2021

 ### Length of sessions
 **60-minute sessions** with at least **30-minute breaks** in between